Nassau County Commercial Real Property Tax Alert

 Can I Have More Time to File?

 Per the Assessor, requests to be allowed to file after the April 1, 2022 deadline must be submitted to the Department of Assessment and based upon “good cause”.
 Follow the County’s online instructions for an extension.

 100% Owner-Occupied Property Must File Electronically

-If you or a related entity is the sole occupant of a property that you own, you do not need to submit income and expense data, but you should still file online.
-Just check the owner-occupied box 11, electronically sign at the bottom, submit, and you are done.
+If you or a related entity is the sole occupant of a property that you own, you do not need to submit income and expense data, but you must still file online.
+Just check the owner-occupied box, electronically sign at the bottom, submit, and you are done.

 What about Houses, Apartment Buildings, Co-ops and Class 2 Condominiums?